Retiring in France: Visa, taxes, and tips for US citizens

 Best places to retire in France

-Paris – The capital remains a magnet for those retiring in France who look for cultural richness, excellent healthcare, and a cosmopolitan atmosphere.
+Paris – The capital remains a magnet for those retiring or buying property in France who look for cultural richness, excellent healthcare, and a cosmopolitan atmosphere.
 While expensive, certain arrondissements (districts) offer more affordable living while maintaining proximity to Paris's unmatched amenities.

 Provence – Famous for its lavender fields, charming villages, and Mediterranean climate, Provence attracts retirees seeking a relaxed lifestyle with 300+ days of sunshine annually.
 Cities like Aix-en-Provence offer sophisticated urban amenities amid stunning natural beauty.